ellennickles/xphoto-s23/week6/README.md

   by Joanne Dugan for some ideas.
 - Post the images on your blog.
 Again, you can configure them as you see fit for the work on your blog.
 Write a short reflection on your process and results.
-What does the image show?
+What do the images show?
 Why do you like the image?
 What qualities do you like best (see [Elements of a Photograph](https://github.com/ellennickles/xphoto-s23/blob/main/resources/photograph-elements.md))?
   If you're working in color, how are you considering color choices?
 What did you have trouble with?
 What would you do differently next time?
 Describe the